vasconeves/machine_learning/Methods of classification on high-dimensional data.md

 ### Methods of classification

-We will begin with the methods with the most assuptions to the ones with the leas assumptions:
+We will begin with the methods with the most assumptions to the ones with the least assumptions:

 - Classification using Baye's rule
 - Quadratic discriminant analysis (QDA) and Linear discriminant analysis (LDA)